Using Sydney’s Public Transport 2025

 For most people, the airport train will be your first taste of Sydney’s Public Transport network.
 Depending on the time you arrive, this could be a pleasant or pretty stressful experience.

-Sydney airport train station
+Sydney airport train entry

-The two stations at the airport are privately operated, which means tickets cost about $23 to the city.
+to the city.
 While this might seem expensive, it’s still cheaper than a cab for one or two people.

 The trip takes just 15 minutes to Central Station, and trains run every 10-15 minutes.
 During busy periods, you’ll likely reach the city before you’d even get to the front of the taxi queue.